St John's Catholic School for the Deaf: Language policy

 In the early days, Boston Spa used Belgian Sign Language which was imported from de Haerne's school in Brussels.
 After the Second World War, it was decided to introduce oralism through the demands of parents.
 A St Vincent's Unit was set up half a mile away from the main school to cater for children who could not cope in the main school.
 St Vincent's Unit eventually adopted Signed English, using British Sign Language.
 The School has adopted van Uden's Maternal Reflective Method, which promotes Spoken English using written texts.

 The Chapel

 The barrel-vaulted chapel, opened on 30 October 1889, was designed in a late Tudor and early Elizabethan styles, by Charles Hadfield.
 Hadfield's father was Matthew E. Hadfield who was the Secretary to the School in its early years.
 Two memorial windows were erected there, one to Monsignor de Haerne the founder. and another to Matthew E. Hadfield the Secretary.

-Catholic priest paedophile settlement controversy
+Catholic priest paedophile settlement

 In September 2008, the Roman Catholic Diocese of Leeds agreed to out-of-court settlements with seven men who had attended the school in the 1970s, and had been victims of abuse by a paedophile priest employed by the school.
 The priest, Father Neil Gallanagh was not imprisoned, for the abuses which took place at the school from 1975 to 1980 but no longer practices or dresses as a priest.